-Credit Type: L1; Elective credit only

-Description: Course focuses on teaching students with interrupted or limited formal schooling to decode the specialized vocabulary, symbols and text in science and mathematics.
+Credit Type: L1; Elective credit only Description: Course focuses on teaching students with interrupted or limited formal schooling to decode the specialized vocabulary, symbols and text in science and mathematics.
 Reading comprehension of texts, listening and comprehending lectures, and using correct scientific and mathematical terminology when speaking and writing are integral to academic success in the mathematics and science content areas.
 The content addresses all five WIDA standards.

-Basic Reading/Writing I, II, III, IV

-.5 or 1 Unit

-CIP #: 23.08300 (I) CIP #: 23.08400 (II) CIP #: 23.08500 (III) CIP #: 23.08600 (IV)

-Prerequisite: Approval of LCA/LCCA Project Search/Project Success Program Director

-Credit Type: L1; Elective credit only

-Description: These courses provide fundamental skills development in: Reading and Literature, Reading Across the Curriculum, Writing, Conventions, and Listening, Speaking, and Viewing.
+Basic Reading/Writing I, II, III, IV CIP #: 23.08300 (I) CIP #: 23.08400 (II) CIP #: 23.08500 (III) CIP #: 23.08600 (IV) Prerequisite: Approval of LCA/LCCA Project Search/Project Success Program Director Credit Type: L1; Elective credit only Description: These courses provide fundamental skills development in: Reading and Literature, Reading Across the Curriculum, Writing, Conventions, and Listening, Speaking, and Viewing.
 The class includes drill and practice opportunities in reading comprehension, vocabulary development, reading opportunities, writing, speaking, and critical thinking.

-Language Arts Work-Based Learning (WBL) Placement Language Arts Work-Based Learning (WBL) Placement (Honors)

-.5 or 1 Unit

-CIP #: 23.7XXX0XX

-Prerequisite: Approval by Work-based Learning Coordinator; teacher recommendation; age 16 or older; able to provide own transportation; & concurrently enrolled in a related course or previously taken a related course

-Credit Type: L1 or L2; Core or elective credit

-Description: Develops transferable employability skills and awareness of workplace culture; mastery of a set of predetermined learning objectives identified with a training plan between the employer and student; understanding of the workplace and self-awareness of related career interests; identification of specific work tasks that will develop workplace competency, soft skills and portfolio development.
+Language Arts Work-Based Learning (WBL) Placement Language Arts Work-Based Learning (WBL) Placement (Honors) .5 or 1 Unit .5 or 1 Unit CIP #: 23.7XXX0XX Prerequisite: Approval by Work-based Learning Coordinator; teacher recommendations; age 16 or older; able to provide own transportation; & concurrently enrolled in a related course or previously taken a related course Credit Type: L1 or L2; Core or elective credit Description: Develop transferable employability skills and awareness of workplace culture; mastery of a set of predetermined learning objectives identified with a training plan between the employer and student; understanding of the workplace and self-awareness of related career interests; identification of specific work tasks that will develop workplace competency, soft skills and portfolio development.
+MATHEMATICS\ \Approval by GaDOE of math courses for the 2023-24 school year will be reflected in the planning guide as the GaDOE releases additional math course information.
+GSE Foundations of Algebra 1 Unit CIP: 27.04810 Prerequisite: Low middle school mathematics standardized test scores and/or demonstration of significant difficulties in middle school mathematics courses.

-MATHEMATICS

-GSE Foundations of Algebra 1 Unit

-CIP: 27.04810

-Prerequisite: Low middle school mathematics standardized test scores and/or demonstration of significant difficulties in middle school mathematics courses; qualifying IKAN score and completion of University System of Georgia High School Mathematics Curriculum

-aocument.